vegafusion/vegafusion.github.io/source/mime_renderer.md

 # Mime Renderer

 The VegaFusion mime renderer makes it possible to display Altair charts that reference large datasets in a wide variety of Python notebook and compute environments.

-While the mime renderer is compatible with both static and interactive charts, the widget renderer is better suited for interactive charts that reference large datasets.
+**Note:** While the mime renderer is compatible with both static and interactive charts, the [widget renderer](./widget.md) is better suited for interactive charts that reference large datasets.

 ## Installation
 The mime renderer is included in the `vegafusion` Python package: